xingzhou/containercafe/docs/architecture.md

 subset OpenRadiant to omit API proxy if you are not interested in multi-sharding nor the conveniences it supplies for multi-tenancy.

-In a shard there are worker nodes and control plane nodes.
-The Kubernetes and Swarm workload is run on the worker nodes.
-The control plane nodes run the Kubernetes, Swarm, and/or Mesos control planes in an HA configuration.
-We use Mesos to coordinate resource allocation decisions between Kubernetes and Swarm.
+In a shard there are worker nodes and master nodes.
+The Kubernetes (and eventually Swarm workload) is run on the worker nodes.
+The master nodes run the Kubernetes, eventually Swarm, and any extension's master components in an HA configuration.
+We are working on a better solution than Mesos to coordinate resource allocation decisions between Kubernetes and Swarm.
 See
 [a picture of a shard](media/DeployedShard.svg) for a picture of a shard with Kubernetes, SwarmV1, and Mesos.